 It has a delightfully gilded borders featuring rococo scrolls, cherubim and acanthus leaves surrounding a pastoral scene.
-The subject is two women in conversation at the rivers edge, in the distance there is a bridge leading to a village at the other side.
+The subject is two fishermen at the rivers edge, in the distance there is a castle high on the hill.

 The firm of F. & R. Pratt of Fenton was run by Felix Edward Pratt (1813-1894) who saw the commercial possibilities of producing multicoloured pot lids and bases as containers for products such as bear's grease, gentleman's relish, food-stuffs and cosmetics including rouge.
 Jesse Austin (1806-1879), who had been an apprentice at Davenport before becoming a self-employed artist and engraver, joined Pratt in about 1843.

 Austin subsequently left Pratt to go to Bates, Brown, Westhead and Moore for a period of about a year only to return to Pratt's.
 Of the two, Austin was the artistic influence and Pratt the commercial brain.

 Between them they produced a substantial and widely varying selection of what we know today as Staffordshire pot lids and, with the success they enjoyed, they went on to produce Prattware, pottery decorated with the same colour pictures, for a period of some 40 odd years.